 Through the pilot, MCHIP reduced the risk of PE/E occurrence in 9,246 pregnant women who received calcium and counseling from health workers and female community health volunteers (FCHVs) on the benefits of taking calcium.
 The findings from the pilot show that the antenatal care (ANC) supplementation of calcium is feasible with high coverage and compliance.
-The ANC providers and FCHVs reported that calcium distribution is acceptable and feasible to incorporate into their current responsibilities.
-The findings from the survey of the sample of women who received calcium are summarized in the table below.

-The health care workers and FHCVs gave positive feedback on their willingness to distribute and promote the distribution of calcium for the prevention of PE/E. One provider said: "PE/E has been controlled, and because of calcium program, ANC checkup has become regular among pregnant women in their health facilities."
+The ANC providers and FCHVs reported that calcium distribution is acceptable and feasible to incorporate The health care workers and FHCVs gave positive feedback on their willingness to distribute and promote the distribution of calcium for the prevention of PE/E. One provider said: "PE/E has been controlled, and because of calcium program, ANC checkup has become regular among pregnant women in their health facilities."